-Precision and Accuracy - Precision checks were conducted at three PM{10} sampling sites which had collocated samplers.
-On the basis of 109 precision checks, the 95% probability limits for precision ranged from -7% to +11%.
-Accuracy is based on air flow through the monitor.
-The 95% probability limits for accuracy, based on 19 audits conducted on the PM{10} monitoring system network, ranged from -3% to +8%.
+Precision checks were conducted at four $PM{2.5}$ sampling sites which had collocated samplers.
+On the basis of 244 precision checks, the 95% probability limits for precision ranged from -11% to +13%.
+The 95% probability limits for accuracy, based on 41 audits conducted on the $PM{2.5}$ monitoring system network, ranged from -1% to +2%.
 (For an explanation of the use of 95% probability limits, the reader should refer to section I.D.
 Quality Assurance in the Introduction of this Air Quality Summary.)

-Annual Averages - The Federal EPA has established minimum sampling criteria (see Table 1-1) for use in determining compliance with the primary and secondary annual NAAQS for PM{10} .
-A site must have 75% of the scheduled samples in each calendar quarter for the the most recent 3 years.
-Using the EPA criteria, one finds that a determination of attainment or nonattainment of the 50 μg/m3 primary and secondary annual standards could be obtained at twelve of the sixteen PM{10} monitoring sites in Connecticut in 1998.
-These twelve sites proved to be in attainment of the annual standards.
-A determination of attainment or nonattainment could not be obtained at Bridgeport, Danbury, Darien and New Haven 018, where there were insufficient data at each site in at least one calendar quarter during the most recent three years.
-Nevertheless, given the 95 percent confidence limits about the annual mean at these sites (see Table 2-1), it is likely that attainment was achieved.
+Annual Averages - The Federal EPA has established minimum sampling criteria (see Table 1-1) for use in determining compliance with the primary and secondary annual NAAQS for PM{10} and $PM{2.5}$.
+In general, a site must have 75% of the scheduled samples in each calendar quarter for the most recent 3 years.
+Using the EPA criteria, one finds that a determination of attainment or nonattainment of the 50 μg/m3 primary and secondary annual standards could be obtained at nine of the twelve PM{10} monitoring sites in Connecticut in 1999.
+These nine sites proved to be in attainment of the annual standards.
+A determination of attainment or nonattainment could not be obtained at Bridgeport, East Hartford and New Haven 018, where there were insufficient data at each site in at least one calendar quarter during the most recent three years.
+Nevertheless, the level of the standard was not exceeded at any of these sites and, given the 95 percent confidence limits about the annual mean at each of these sites (see Table 2-1), it is likely that attainment was achieved.